 TAKE CHARGE

 ELIGIBLE EXPENSES FOR USE WITH HSA FUNDS

-Information in this article is provided by www.basiconline.com and www.irs.gov/pub/irs-pdf/p502.pdf
+Information in this article is provided by www.irs.gov/pub/irs-pdf/p502.pdf

 WHAT IS AN HSA QUALIFIED HEALTH PLAN?

 An HSA qualified plan, many times referred to as a "high deductible health plan" (HDHP), is health insurance that covers you and/or your family for catastrophic events.
 Generally speaking, it does not cover first dollar medical expenses except for some permitted coverage for preventative services and supplemental insurance plans.
 The following limits are also requirements of an HSA qualified plan.

 WHO CAN HAVE AN HSA?

 Any adult can contribute to an HSA if they: - Have coverage under an HSA-qualified "high deductible health plan" (HDHP) - Have no other first-dollar medical coverage (other types of insurance like specific injury insurance or accident, disability, dental care, vision care, or long term care insurance are permitted). - Are not enrolled in Medicare. - Cannot be claimed as a dependent on someone else's tax return.
 Contributions to your HSA can be made by you, your employer, or both.
 However, the total contributions are limited annually.
 If you make contributions post-tax, you may take an above-the-line deduction when you file your tax return, thus reducing your adjusted gross income.
 Contributions can no longer be made once you are enrolled in Medicare, however, you can keep the money in your account and use it to pay for medical expenses tax-free.
-Federal law requires that the health insurance deductible be at least: 2020 \$1,400\ -- Self-only coverage \$2,800\ -- Family coverage \adjusted annually for inflation.
-In addition, annual out-of-pocket expenses under the plan (including deductibles, co-pays, and co-insurance) cannot exceed: 2020 \$6,900\\ -- Self-only coverage \$13,800\\ -- Family coverage \adjusted annually for inflation.
+Federal law requires that the health insurance deductible be at least: 2021 \$1,400 -- Self-only coverage \$2,800 -- Family coverage adjusted annually for inflation.
+In addition, annual out-of-pocket expenses under the plan (including deductibles, co-pays, and co-insurance) cannot exceed: 202I \$7,000 -- Self-only coverage \$14,000 -- Family coverage adjusted annually for inflation.
 HOW MUCH CAN I CONTRIBUTE TO AN HSA?
 Individuals are allowed to make the statutory maximum contribution, regardless of the individual's deductible.
-2020 \$3,550\ -- Self-only coverage \$7,100\ -- Family coverage \adjusted annually for inflation.
+2021 \$3,600 -- Self-only coverage \$7,200 -- Family coverage adjusted annually for inflation.
 Beginning in 2007, contributions to HSAs will no longer be prorated for mid-year HDHP coverage, however the individual must remain covered under the HSA qualified plan for at least 12 months following the first year of coverage under the HDHP.
 Otherwise, income taxes and additional penalties will apply.
 Individuals age 55 and older can also make additional "catch-up" contributions.
-The maximum annual catch-up contribution is as follows: 2011 and after - \$1,000 WHY CHOOSE AN HSA?
+The maximum annual catch-up contribution is as follows: 2012 and after - \$1,000 WHY CHOOSE AN HSA?